openstack/ironic-specs/specs/approved/sighup_on_ironic_services.rst

 * ``[DEFAULT]/pin_release_version``

-Other ironic configuration options can be made mutable in the future; such changes should have corresponding release notes.
+Other ironic configuration options can be made `mutable in the future`_; such changes should have corresponding release notes.
 The belief is that most, if not all, of the configuration options should be made mutable.
 However, that is outside the scope of this specification -- which is to lay the groundwork